-The dash, where used to connect two phrases or concepts, is brailled unspaced from the words that precede and follow.
+According to Australian formatting conventions, a dash that joins two phrases or concepts is brailled unspaced from the words that precede and follow.

 Don't wait-come at once.

 The dash may be positioned at either end of a braille line but, as a twocell sign, may not be split across two braille lines.